notama958/Ties2022/README.md

 Our main functional parts lie in different modules and are strictly splitted.
 Coupling to some degree is totally ok.

 src
-├── main.py     # Our main file which will be our main end-point for a car.
+├── main.py # Main end-point for a car
-├── movement    # Module for all car movements.
-Ride, turn, use arm (high dev priority) ├── painting    # Module for painting the road marking (should be in movement?
-Low dev priority) ├── sound       # Module for making noize with the speaker (low dev priority) └── vision		# Module for image processing (high research priority)
+├── movement # High dev priority
+├── painting # Low dev priority
+├── sound # low dev priority
+└── vision # high research priority

 ### Tests and examples